 Technology has done wonders for society.
 Healthcare, transportation, and communication have also improved dramatically in recent years.
-However, it’s undeniable that the fast-paced, convenience-oriented mindset of modern society has significantly shortened attention spans.
+However, it’s undeniable that the fast-paced, convenience-oriented mindset of modern society has given rise to more people with a short attention span.

 Some signs of a short attention span include: